awsdocs/amazon-transcribe-developer-guide/doc_source/monitoring-transcribe-cloud-trail.md

 CloudTrail logs all Amazon Transcribe actions, which are documented in the [API Reference](API_Reference.md)\.
 For example, calls to the [ CreateVocabulary ](API_CreateVocabulary.md), [ GetTranscriptionJob ](API_GetTranscriptionJob.md), and [ StartTranscriptionJob ](API_StartTranscriptionJob.md) APIs generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 This information helps you determine the following:
-+ Whether the request was made with root or IAM user credentials
++ Whether the request is made with root or IAM user credentials
-+ Whether the request was made with temporary security credentials for an IAM role or federated user
++ Whether the request is made with temporary security credentials for an IAM role or federated user
-+ Whether the request was made by another AWS service
++ Whether the request is made by another AWS service

 For more information, see the [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.